Nutrition, Neurogenesis and Mental Health Laboratory

 Principal Investigator & Lecturer in Neural Stem Cell Research

-We are currently studying the molecular mechanisms (including epigenetic changes and modification in microRNA expression) by which meal frequency impacts on adult hippocampal neurogenesis and subsequently affects cognition and mood.
+We study the molecular mechanisms (including epigenetic changes and modification in microRNA expression) by which diet content and meal frequency impacts on adult hippocampal neurogenesis and subsequently affects cognition and mood.

 We are also investigating if certain bioactives previously shown to have beneficial effect on cognition and mood can regulate adult hippocampal neurogenesis.
 Furthermore we are studying if their effect on cognition and mood is mediated by changes in neurogenesis.

-We have recenlty developed a in vitro model of stress using human hippocampal progenitor cells.
+We have developed an in vitro model of stress using human hippocampal progenitor cells.
 We use this model to study the preventive and treatment mode of action of compounds on decreased neurogenesis induced by stress.
+We are studying the role of the systemic milieu, inflammation and stress in mediating the changes in neurogenesis in depression.

 Fig.1: Schematic representation of the sagittal view of a rodent brain highlighting the two neurogenic zones of the adult mammalian brain: The subventricular zone (SVZ) of the lateral ventricles and the subgranular zone of the dentate gyrus (DG) in the hippocampus.
 Neurons generated in the SVZ migrate through the rostral migratory stream (RMS) and are incorporated into the olfactory bulb.
 The hippocampal region contained in the black square is enlarged showing (1) neural progenitor cells in the in the subgranular zone of the dentate gyrus proliferating, (2) migrating into the granule cell layer and (3) maturing into new granule neurons, integrating into the hippocampal circuitry by receiving inputs from the entorhinal cortex, and extend projections into the CA3 (Stangl & Thuret, 2009).